 Public Health PhD Students

-Kesia Garibay is a doctoral student at UC Merced in the Public Health program with a focus in Health Policy.
+Kesia Garibay is a Public Health PhD student at UC Merced who focuses on health policy.
 She received her B.A. in Public Health from UC Merced.
 Her research interests include the impact of health policy on underserved communities and understanding how policy addresses health disparities.
 She is currently working to develop a state obesity policy database with the CHIP Lab.
 Kesia is the 2020 recipient of the Future History Makers Award from Hispanas Organized for Political Equality (HOPE).

 Arbab Alam is an undergraduate student majoring in Public Health at UC Merced.
 His interests include learning how politics and health outcomes are intertwined and how policy interventions affect health disparities.
 He is currently assisting with the development of a state obesity policy database with the CHIP Lab.
 Additionally, he works as a medical scribe on weekends at Adventist Health Bakersfield.
 After graduating, he hopes to use all of the knowledge he learns to help communities become healthier, and ultimately, happier.